artsy/artsy.github.io/Post-Templates/YYYY-MM-DD-long-post.markdown

 <!--
 Mᴀɪɴ Bᴏᴅʏ

-There are a lot of different ways to structure the main body of a blog post, but a straightforward approach is to have a parapgraph or two dedicated to the following (in order):
+There are a lot of different ways to structure the main body of a blog post, but a straightforward approach is to have a paragraph or two dedicated to the following (in order):

 - Problem statement (a feature request, a bug report, an outage).
 - Context (anything the reader needs to know beyond the problem statement).